Neighbouring states unable to supply oxygen to Maha: Tope | Health

 The demand is expected to go up to 1,500 to 1,600 metric tonnes every day, state Food and Drug Administration (FDA) Minister Rajendra Shingne said on Tuesday.

-Tope earlier said the state government has decided to set up plants in hospitals which can separate and purify oxygen from the atmosphere and provide it to patients.
+Tope earlier said the state government had decided to set up plants in hospitals which can separate and purify oxygen from the atmosphere and provide it to patients.

+Speaking to reporters in Jalna, Tope said the state government has directed oxygen manufacturers to supply it only for medical purposes and not for industrial use.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)